At a Glance

 - Equity markets experienced a strong third quarter, as the majority of companies in the S&P 500 continue to outperform earnings expectations and GDP data remains robust.

-- Despite significant equity market volatility at the beginning of the fourth quarter, the outlook for the remainder of 2018 and 2019 remains positive for M&A.
+- Despite significant equity market volatility at the beginning of the fourth quarter, the outlook for M&A remains positive heading into 2019.

 M&A Volumes: Strong and Steady

 The M&A market environment remained relatively unchanged throughout the third quarter of 2018, and preliminary observations indicate that M&A transaction volume in the U.S. and Canada increased slightly quarter over quarter (Figure 1).

 Figure 1: North American M&A Volume Increased Slightly in Third Quarter

 Many transaction launches slated for late 2017 and early 2018 were delayed, as some shareholders waited for a vote on tax reform and for uncertainty surrounding trade policy to subside.
 This dynamic likely had a negative impact on both second- and third-quarter volume, which defied the broader momentum and characteristics of the current market.